Holidays Calendar for August 26, 2018

 • 2018 Died: Neil Simon, American playwright, screenwriter and author.
 He wrote more than 30 plays and nearly the same number of movie screenplays, mostly adaptations of his plays.

-• 2013 The so-called Million People March was held at Luneta Park in Manila, the Philippines.
+• 2013 The so-called Million People March was held at Luneta Park in Manila, Philippines.
 It called for the total abolition of the Pork Barrel fund.

-• 2004 Died: Laura Branigan, American singer-songwriter and actress best known for her 1982 hit Gloria that sold over 2 million singles in the US.
+• 2004 Died: Laura Branigan, American singer-songwriter and actress best known for her 1982 hit "Gloria" that sold over 2 million singles in the US.

 • 1998 Died: Frederick Reines, American physicist who was awarded the 1995 Nobel Prize in Physics for his co-detection of the neutrino with Clyde Cowan.